JasonLocklin/Dissertation/VWM/Methods.md

 consisted of either 1, 2, or 3 squares of different colours presented, vertically aligned, to the right of fixation for 500ms.
-The coloured squares could appear in any one of 16 different locations in the vertical column.
+The coloured squares could appear in any one of 16 different locations in the vertical column and were always different.
 Following the memory sample, a blank delay, containing only the fixation cross, was displayed for 1000ms.
 Following the delay, a probe display was presented that consisted of the colour bar and black outlines of the previously presented